networkx/nx-guides/content/algorithms/dag/index.md

 )
 ```

-Here is an example that arises when Professor Bumstead gets dressed in the morning.
+Here is a fun example of Professor Bumstead,
+who has a routine for getting dressed in the morning.
-The professor must do certain garments before others (e.g., socks before shoes).
+By habit, the professor dons certain garments before others (e.g., socks before shoes).
 Other items may be put on in any order (e.g., socks and pants).

 A directed edge $(u, v)$ in the example indicates that garment $u$
 must be donned before garment $v$.

-For example, the `clothing_graph` is a DAG.
+In this example, the `clothing_graph` is a DAG.

 ```{code-cell} ipython3
 # check if the `clothing_graph` is DAG
 print(nx.is_directed_acyclic_graph(clothing_graph))
 ```

-But, the `triangle_graph` is not a DAG.
+By contrast, the `triangle_graph` is not a DAG.

 ```{code-cell} ipython3
 # check if the `triangle_graph` is DAG
 print(nx.is_directed_acyclic_graph(triangle_graph))
 ```

-`triangle_graph` has a cycle:
+This is because the `triangle_graph` has a cycle:

 ```{code-cell} ipython3
 # find cycle in the `triangle_graph`